 The Wichita Mk.
-40 us a highly-specialized pistol known more specifically as a Silhouette pistol since it is primarily designed for the competitions organized under the rules of the International Handgun Metallic Silhouette Association.
-Briefly, these involve shooting high-velocity ammunition against life-like animal silhouettes at long ranges; there is, though, no reason why this pistol should not make a good hunting weapon, fitted with suitable sights.
+40 is a highly-specialized pistol known more specifically as a Silhouette pistol since it is primarily designed for the competitions organized under the rules of the International Handgun Metallic Silhouette Association.
+Briefly, these involve shooting high-velocity ammunition against life-like animal silhouettes at long ranges; there is no reason this pistol should not make a good hunting weapon fitted with suitable sights.

 The Wichita Mk.
-40 pistol uses an aluminum receiver which has a steel insert for attachment of the barrel within the receiver slides a breech bolt using three lugs to lock into the breech, giving an extremely secure lock.
+40 pistol uses an aluminum receiver.
+It has a steel insert for attachment of the barrel within the receiver slides a breech bolt using three lugs to lock into the breech, giving an extremely secure lock.
 The bolt handle is on the left side of the pistol and has a flattened and turned-down handle which can be operated by the shooter’s left hand while he retains his hold on the pistol with his right.
-There are three holes in the bolt which will allow a safe venting of gas should a primer be punctured.
+There are three holes in the bolt, which will allow a safe gas venting should a primer be punctured.

-The stock of the pistol is of glass fiber-reinforced plastic and is shaped into a comfortable pistol grip with a thumb rest.
+The pistol stock is of glass fiber-reinforced plastic and is shaped into a comfortable pistol grip with a thumb rest.
 The trigger is fully adjustable for travel and weight of pul and is smooth in action with a crisp let-off point.

-In practical use, the Silhouette pistol is heavy, but necessarily so when one considers that this is firing a full-sized rifle cartridge.
-The sights are clear and the pistol is extremely accurate; indeed, some observers have said that it really needs a telescope sight to bring out its full potential, though this, of course, is going beyond what the designer set out to do.
-For its specified purpose of the Wichita Mk.
+In practical use, the Silhouette pistol is heavy, but necessarily so when considering that this is firing a full-sized rifle cartridge.
+The sights are clear, and the pistol is extremely accurate; some observers have said that it needs a telescope sight to bring out its full potential, though this is going beyond what the designer set out to do.
+For its specified purpose, the Wichita Mk.
 40 sets a very high standard and reaches it admirably.

 |Manufacturer:||Wichita Arms, 333 Lulu, PO Box 11371, Wichita, KS 67211, United States|